Canadian Club Chronicles 42 year old The Dock Man, 45%

 A delightfully complex nose of vanilla, hot cross buns and bakery shop, cherries, coconut, raisins, figs, licorice, old leather, and hay barn.
 A smooth, viscous palate offers lemon honey, fragrant oak, cigar ash, dark berries, and more coconut.
 Spicier notes emerge with water, while the finish offers rich smoothness, with spiciness, chocolate-covered coconut, tobacco, and bitter herbs.
 Lots of depth and complexity.
 A great whiskey to enjoy with a cigar.

 The nose offers fragrant orange, tea leaves, honey blossom, dried flowers, strawberry laces, and powdered sugar.
 The palate is surprisingly delicate, with notes of cigar ash, leather, blackberry preserves, vanilla milkshake, and balanced oak.
 The finish is long and rich, with dark fruit, cherry, strawberry, allspice, tobacco leaf, and polished oak.
 Water brings out toasty notes, cinnamon, clove, and strawberry preserves.
 Great depth, richness, and heat; stunningly formed.

-George Dickel 13 year old Bottled in Bond Straight Tennessee Whisky, 50%
+George Dickel Bottled in Bond 13 year old (Distilled in Fall 2005) Tennessee Whiskey, 50%

 Bourbon/Tennessee | $36